5 Ways to Make Your Emails More Interactive

 The answer is a resounding yes.

-In fact, email has some of the greatest potential for interactive content that not only engages readers, but leads to higher open rates, click through rates, and conversion rates.
-We already know that email marketing works better than social media for customer acquisition, according to a study done by McKinsey, as you can see from the cart below:
+In fact, email has some of the greatest potential for interactive content that not only engages readers, but leads to higher open rates, click-through rates, and conversion rates.
+We already know that email marketing works better than social media for customer acquisition, according to a study done by McKinsey.

 With 82% of B2B and B2C brands using some form of email marketing technology, according to Ascend2, there is tons of opportunity to make email more interactive to drive those rates up even higher, provide more value, and increase engagement.